 He also got his first report card.
 He got all S's (satisfactory).
 They do not start handing out letter grades until 2nd grade and we found out from a friend with a third grader that the grading scale they use is more difficult than the public schools.
 An A is 94% or higher.
 I'm sure glad they don't have those standards at KU. :)

 Then, of course, there was Halloween.
 We got started a little late because we had several very cute visitors before we left for trick or treating but that was actually okay because Henry got the feel of trick or treating with out the gigantic bag of candy.
 Don't get me wrong, there was still plenty of candy, but much less than last year.
-The first two houses he really wanted me to be up on the porch with him, but by the third house he ran back and yelled, "This is fun.
-I am feeling super confident."
-He even did a "trick" for one of the houses, his attempt that the thumb trick.
-It was pretty funny.
-Henry was Optimus Prime.

 Yesterday he had his first birthday party with his school friends and his first birthday party where Mama and Papa got to leave him there by himself.
 I could handle one of those every weekend.
 He played at the Gymnasium, ate cake and ran around like a maniac.
 He slept well last night.
 Today we are going to do some cleaning and try to finish up the million pre-baby projects we have left to do.
 We cleaned the car yesterday and put in the baby seat.
 I've also done 5 loads of laundry.
 My sweet friend Amanda gave us 3 huge trash bags full of baby clothes.
 This little girl has more clothes than Wade and I combined.
 It's a good thing that they are all so small, otherwise I think we would have run out of closet space.
 Well, I think I'll close this one out.
 We've got some coupons for breakfast bagels and free coffee (for Papa) so we're going to walk to the bagel shop on this beautiful, sunshine-filled morning.
 Have a great week friends.